-PART B: Implementing the Banking Apps Database
+PART B: Implement the Banking Apps Database

 Extend the Banking App introduced in the previous week's implementation, which interacted with the Bank Web API.
 Enhance the app by incorporating data caching in the database.
 Consequently, only the QuBankService class in the repository should handle data updates in the database, avoiding direct communication with the view model.
-The view model should retrieve data directly from the cached database.
+The ViewModel should retrieve data directly from the cached database.